 What skills do law firms look for when recruiting graduates for trainee solicitor jobs?

-Read the TARGETjobs employer hubs and you’ll notice that some law firms have specific competencies that they are looking for in their future trainees, such as creativity, enthusiasm and determination.
-But some skills are required by all commercial law firms, such as teamworking and commercial awareness.
-The key is to research the law firm well, and know what graduate recruiters are looking for in aspiring lawyers and future partners.
+Read the TARGETjobs employer hubs and you’ll notice that some law firms have specific competencies that they are looking for in their future trainee solicitors, such as creativity, enthusiasm and determination.
+But some skills are required by all commercial law firms, such as teamworking skills, communication skills and commercial awareness.
+The key is use your research skills to find out about the law firm, and find out what skills are needed to be a lawyer and future partner at that firm.

-The key skills and attributes graduate recruiters look for in future lawyers
+The important skills and abilities graduate recruiters look for in future lawyers

 ‘Fundamentally, when working on a transaction, you need to connect with clients and lawyers on the other side of the table as well as the rest of your team.
 Your client could come from anywhere – you could be in the boardroom with established grandees of the City or budding entrepreneurs from a tech company in San Francisco.
 You have to inspire confidence in people so they can trust your advice.’ points out Vica Irani, corporate partner at Jones Day.